-Your veterinarian will usually ask you to bring a representative sample of fresh fecal material with you to your appointment.
-Besides a thorough clinical exam, your veterinarian may recommend additional diagnostic tests.
-In mild cases of diarrhea, these tests may be deferred unless initial treatment fails or the condition worsens.
-In-depth diagnostic tests may include blood work, stool and rectal swab samples for parasite examination and culture, radiographs, and endoscope exam.
+Your veterinarian will likely ask you to bring a fresh fecal sample to your appointment.
+In mild cases of diarrhea, further diagnostic testing may be deferred unless initial treatment fails or if the condition worsens.
+Additional tests may include blood work, stool and rectal swab samples for parasite examination, DNA testing, bacterial culture, radiographs (X-rays), ultrasound, and endoscopic exam.

 How is diarrhea treated?

 For otherwise healthy adult cats, your veterinarian may advise you to withhold food for up to 24 hours or to feed small quantities of a veterinary diet for gastrointestinal problems.
 These diets are specifically formulated with a balance of fibers that feed the good bacteria found in your cat’s intestine and with certain antioxidants that support your cat’s immune system while recovering.

 "Anti-diarrheal agents, de-wormers, and/or probiotics may be prescribed."

 Anti-diarrheal agents, de-wormers, and/or probiotics (bacteria that support intestinal health) may be prescribed.
 There are several probiotic products that may be helpful in cats with diarrhea.
 As the quality and effectiveness of these products are not always known, consult your veterinarian before offering anything to your cat.
 Many cases of acute diarrhea respond quite readily to this conservative treatment, allowing the body's healing mechanisms to correct the problem, without the initial cause ever being established.
 As the stools return to normal, your cat's regular diet can usually be transitioned from the prescribed veterinary diet over seven to ten days.